THREE TAPS: A GAME OF THRONES FAN-FICTION STORY

 “Yes, I know perfectly well what your reasons for the marriage were,” Tyrion spat.
 “But I do care about her happiness, and I promised her that I wouldn’t ever hurt her.”

 “Thankfully, I never made such a promise.
-You will figure out how to use your manhood, or I’ll have the girl’s throat slit.”
+You will figure out how to make use of your manhood, or I’ll have the girl’s throat slit.”

 “You couldn’t.”
 He was seeing red, and for not the first time in his life, he renewed his hatred for this man he had the displeasure of calling “father”.
 “You need her for Winterfell.”